SchlenkR/applied_fsharp_challenge/artikel/6 - Composing Stateful Functions.md

 Now that we have introduced Blocks and the "Pick Up and Delivery" strategy (implemented by the 'bind' combinator function), let's see how far we come.

-We defined that bind takes a Block and a "rest of the whole computation".
+We defined that bind takes a Block and the "rest of the computation".
 Since in a functional language, "rest of computation" is a function, we defined it as ``` float -> Block<'state>```.

-So we have to
+In order to be able to do so, we have to
     * "break up" the code sample from above into pieces of "rest functions",
     * in the desired form,
     * and do that every time a value from a Block is needed,